SethurajS/Covid-XRAY-Diagnosis/README.md

 # Covid-Xray-Diagnosis
-Diagnose COVID using X-ray images.
+Diagnose COVID using Chest X-ray images.

 #### * THIS IS JUST MEANT FOR PROJECT PURPOSES, DON'T USE THIS PROJECT FOR MEDICAL DIAGNOSIS.